-13. C.N. is the exclusive owner with all rights in and to the copyright described below that are subject of this action.
+12. Plaintiff owns the copyright described below, that is the subject of this action.

-14. Plaintiff offers for sale and sells its products within the state of Florida, including this district, and throughout the United States.
+13. Plaintiff offers for sale and sells her products within the state of Florida, including this district, and throughout the United States.

-15. Like many other intellectual property rights owners, Plaintiff suffers ongoing daily and sustained violations of its intellectual property rights at the hands of infringers, such as Defendants herein.
+14. Like many other intellectual property rights owners, Plaintiff suffers ongoing daily and sustained violations of her intellectual property rights at the hands of infringers and counterfeiters, such as Defendants herein.

-16. Plaintiff is harmed, the consuming public is duped and confused, and the Defendants earn substantial profits in connection with the infringing conduct.
+15. Plaintiff is harmed, the consuming public is duped and confused, and the Defendants earn substantial profits in connection with the infringing conduct.

-17. In order to combat the harm caused by the combined actions of Defendants and others engaging in similar infringing conduct, Plaintiff expends significant resources in connection with its intellectual property enforcement efforts, including legal fees and investigative fees.
+16. In order to combat the harm caused by the combined actions of Defendants and others engaging in similar infringing conduct, Plaintiff expends significant resources in connection with her intellectual property enforcement efforts, including legal fees and investigative fees.

-18. The recent explosion of infringement over the Internet has created an environment that requires companies like Plaintiff's to expend significant time and money across a wide spectrum of efforts in order to protect both consumers and itself from the ill effects of infringement of Plaintiff's intellectual property rights, including consumer confusion and the erosion of Plaintiff's brand.
+17. The recent explosion of infringement over the Internet has created an environment that requires people like Plaintiff to expend significant time and money across a wide spectrum of efforts in order to protect both consumers and themselves, from the ill effects of infringement of Plaintiff's intellectual property rights, including consumer confusion and the erosion of Plaintiff's brand.